Polylogarithmic-Time Leader Election in Population Protocols Using Polylogarithmic States: Analysis

 However, we have that:

-where~\ref{eq:sym} follows from the symmetry of the sum with regards to the sign, that is, from $\Pr[ S > 4 \xi \log n] = \Pr[ S < -4 \xi \log n]$.
-For~\ref{eq:ksdef} we have used that $k \geq 32 \xi^2 \log^2{n}$ and $\EX[S^2] = k$ (more about this below).
-Finally, to get~\ref{eq:exps} we use Paley-Zygmund inequality and the fact that $\EX[S^4] = 3k(k-1) + k \leq 3k^2$.
-Evaluating $\EX[S^2]$ and $\EX[S^4]$ is simple by using definition of $S$ and the linearity of expectation.
-The expectation of each term then is either $0$ or $1$ and it suffices to count the number of terms with expectation $1$, which are exactly the terms where each multiplier is raised to an even power. \end{proof} Now we are ready to prove the convergence speed with high probability \begin{theorem} There exists a constant $\alpha$, such that for any constant $\beta \geq 3$ following holds: If we set $m = \alpha \beta \log^3 n = \Theta(\log^3 n)$, the algorithm elects a leader (i.e. reaches a configuration with a single contender) in at most $O(n \log^3 n)$ rounds (i.e. parallel time $O(\log^3 n)$) with probability at least $1 - 1/n^{\beta}$. \end{theorem} \begin{proof} Let us fix $\xi \geq 8$ large enough such that
+where~\ref{eq:sym} follows from the symmetry of the sum with regards to the sign, that is, from $\Pr[ Y > 4 \xi \log n] = \Pr[ Y < -4 \xi \log n]$.
+For~\ref{eq:ksdef} we have used that $k \geq 32 \xi^2 \log^2{n}$ and $\EX[Y^2] = k$ (more about this below).
+Finally, to get~\ref{eq:exps} we use Paley-Zygmund inequality and the fact that $\EX[Y^4] = 3k(k-1) + k \leq 3k^2$.
+Evaluating $\EX[Y^2]$ and $\EX[Y^4]$ is simple by using the definition of $Y$ and the linearity of expectation.
+The expectation of each term then is either $0$ or $1$ and it suffices to count the number of terms with expectation $1$, which are exactly the terms where each multiplier is raised to an even power. \end{proof} We are ready to prove the stabilization speed with high probability \begin{theorem} There exists a constant $\alpha$, such that for any constant $\beta \geq 3$ following holds: If we set $m = \alpha \beta \log^3 n = \Theta(\log^3 n)$, the algorithm elects a leader (i.e. reaches a configuration with a single contender) in at most $O(n \log^3 n)$ steps, i.e. in parallel time $O(\log^3 n)$, with probability at least $1 - 1/n^{\beta}$. \end{theorem} \begin{proof} Let us fix $\xi \geq 8$ large enough, such that for some constant $p$